dtikhonov/talks/ctags/ctags-slides.md

 # Write your own tag-producing code

-- Easier than one may think
+- Easier than one might think
 - Just generate some ex commands
 - Example: .ini files used by `AppConfig`